Diagram spaces, diagram spectra, and spectra of units: The equivalence of -spaces and -modules

+\begin{remark} Note that the identification of $\bbO X$ with $\colim_{\cJ} X$ is canonical, but $\xi$ is not canonical: it requires a choice of one dimensional subspace of $U$.
+The functor $\bbO$ has a right adjoint $\bbO^{\#}$, but this adjunction does not appear to be monoidal, and $(\bbO, \bbO^{\#})$ does not appear to be a Quillen adjunction.
+The difficulty is in showing that the $\bbL$-space $\bbO^*(V) = \cI_{c}(V, U)$ is cofibrant. \end{remark}

-We are ready to prove the main result of this section:
+We are now ready to prove the main result of this section:

-\begin{theorem} The adjunction $(\bbQ, \bbQ^{\#})$ induces a Quillen equivalence between the categories of $\cI$-spaces and $\bbL$-spaces. \end{theorem} \begin{proof} By Proposition \ref{eval_map_is_equiv_of_lspaces}, a map $X \arr Y$ of $\bbL$-spaces is a weak equivalence if and only if the induced map of homotopy colimits
+\begin{theorem} The adjunction $(\bbQ, \bbQ^{\#})$ is a Quillen equivalence between the categories of $\cI$-spaces and $\bbL$-spaces. \end{theorem} \begin{proof} Using the characterization of fibrations of $\cI$-spaces given in Theorem \ref{model_structure_If_spaces}, it is an immediate consequence of Lemma \ref{mapping_space_equiv_lemma}.(iii) and (iv) that the functor $\bbQ^{\#}$ preserves fibrations and takes weak equivalences to level-wise weak homotopy equivalences.
+Hence $(\bbQ, \bbQ^{\#})$ is a Quillen adjunction.

-is a weak equivalence.
-In view of the natural weak equivalence between $\hocolim_{\cJ}$ and $\hocolim_{\cI}$ (Proposition \ref{untwisting_prop}), the displayed map is a weak equivalence if and only if $\bbQ^{\#} X \arr \bbQ^{\#} Y$ is a stable equivalence of $\cI$-spaces.
-In particular, $\bbQ^{\#}$ preserves weak equivalences.

-To prove that $(\bbQ, \bbQ^{\#})$ is a Quillen adjunction, it suffices to prove that $\bbQ^{\#}$ preserves fibrations.
-Suppose that $f \colon X \arr Y$ is a fibration of $\bbL$-spaces.
-By the description of fibrations of $\cI$-spaces in Theorem \ref{model_structure_If_spaces}, we need to prove that $\bbQ^{\#}f$ is a level fibration and that for every inclusion $i \colon V \arr W$ in $\cJ$, the induced map

-is a weak equivalence.
-By definition, this is the map $\sU[\bbL](i^*, f)$ of mapping spaces, which is a weak equivalence by Lemma \ref{mapping_space_equiv_lemma}.(iii).
-The map $(\bbQ^{\#}f)_W$ is the induced map

-which is a weak equivalence by Lemma \ref{mapping_space_equiv_lemma}.(ii).
-Hence $\bbQ^{\#}f$ is a fibration, and so the adjunction $(\bbQ, \bbQ^{\#})$ is Quillen.

 Now we turn to the Quillen equivalence.
-Let $X$ be a cofibrant $\cI$-space and $Y$ a (necessarily fibrant) $\bbL$-space.
-It suffices to show that a map $f \colon \bbQ X \arr Y$ of $\bbL$-spaces is a weak equivalence if and only if its adjunct $X \arr \bbQ^{\#} Y$ is a stable equivalence of $\cI$-spaces.
-To prove this, consider the following commutative diagram:

-The top and middle composites are the maps of homotopy colimits induced by the adjunct $X \arr \bbQ^{\#} Y$ of $f$.
-The three vertical maps from the middle row to the top row are weak equivalences by Proposition \ref{untwisting_prop}.
-The diagonal arrow is the projection to the colimit and is a weak equivalence by Lemma \ref{cofibrant_colim}.
-The maps $\epsilon'$ are weak equivalences by Proposition \ref{eval_map_is_equiv_of_lspaces}.
-Hence the top composite is a weak equivalence if and only if $f$ is a weak equivalence. \end{proof}
+Suppose that $X$ is a cofibrant $\cI$-space.
+Extend $X$ to a functor defined on $\cI_c$ by taking the left Kan extension of $X$ along the inclusion of categories $\cI \arr \cI_c$.
+This means that the value of $X$ on an infinite dimensional inner product space $W$ is computed as $\colim_{V \subset W} X(V)$, where $V$ runs over the finite dimensional subspaces of $W$.
+In particular, $X(U) = \colim_{\cJ} X$.